eruffaldi/cmakego/README.md

 ## real libraries ##

-The supported libraries come from the domain of 3D OpenGL/AR being related to the things we typically
+The supported libraries come from the domain of 3D OpenGL/AR/vision being related to the things we typically work with:

 * aruco: opencv
 * assimp